-Carleen McCormick (333-0022, cmccormi@illinois.edu, room 321 Psyc Bldg) handles classroom, meeting room, and computer lab scheduling.
+Laura Eden-Lang (psych-reservations@illinois.edu, 300-1307, room 321 Psyc Bldg) handles classroom, meeting room, and computer lab scheduling.
 Email her if you need to reserve a room within the Psychology Building or elsewhere on campus.
 Please note that M-F 9:00 a.m. - 2:00 p.m. are the most popular times on campus to hold classes and therefore the most difficult times to find free space.
 There is no guarantee that space will be available.